AkshayJay29/MS3/README.md

 - No bugs remaining
 ### Validator Testing
 - [PEP8](http://pep8online.com/)
-I Ran the code through PEP8 validator.
+I ran the code through the PEP8 validator.
 I initially ran into a few issues, as you can see in the image below:
 [![python_validator_errors](documentation_assets/images/python_validator_errors.png)](documentation_assets/images/python_validator_errors.png)

 However, these issues were rectified by adding white spaces around operators and starting new lines of code as the line was too long.